-Addiction in Santa Ana
+Drug And Alcohol Addiction In Santa Ana

-The Needle Exchange in Santa Ana
+The Needle Exchange In Santa Ana

 In 2016, the volunteer-run Orange County Needle Exchange Program opened.
 As is typical for needle exchanges, it provided clean, fresh syringes for people to use, while properly disposing of their used, infected needles.
 Many studies have shown that not only does this help with the spread of diseases, but it actually promotes people entering treatment.

 The first thing she did was smile at me and ask me how I was.
 I don’t know why that had such an impact on me.
 But it was the first time someone had treated me with dignity and humanity in a very, very long time.

 Santa Ana has seen the highest rate of new HIV diagnosis in Orange County, at 20.6 per 100,000 people.
 With the lack of clean needles available, people who suffer from addiction reuse and share old needles, and further the spread of HIV; a devastatingly vicious cycle of two illnesses: disease and addiction .
 Within Orange County, there has also been an explosion in the number of people diagnosed with Hepatitis C, increasing 201.2% from 2011 to 2015.

 While city officials report that the needle exchange caused more litter and proliferated Heroin use, there was no substantial data to back up their claims.